CCNCAY/Codon-Shuffler/README.md

 NOTE: If nothing helps, please download Codon Shuffler again, or contact me: https://www.linkedin.com/in/peterhorvath82/

     Issue                                   Try this

     The program crashes with weird,         1.
 The codon table may be corrupt: download it again. cryptic message containing words        2.
 The program code was edited: download it again. like ValueError, IndexError etc.        3.
 You managed to do something I never thought of: contact me.
+                                            4. If it was a Mac, well.
+For a reason Mac does not like python.
+Sometimes it works, same mac, same code sometimes it does not.
+I keep re-running and eventually it runs.

     The program stops with message like     1.
 The command line arguments must be the exact type of value they "error: argument, invalid int value"       designed for.
-I.e. -n and -co must be a number, if it is not given
-                                           a number, the program stops running.
+I.e. -n and -co must be a number, if it is not given a number, the program stops running.

     I can't find a report.
-1. The report is saved in the subfolder /results, if this is
-                                           deleted, no report is saved.
+1. The report is saved in the subfolder /results, if this is deleted, no report is saved.
 Create the folder with this exact name.
                                             2. Try to re-order the files by name.
 Depending on the order, the newest one is either top or bottom.
 It should be there.
                                                The name is however based on the date-time setting of your computer, check if it is off.

     I get an "empty input" in the           1.
 Make sure the name of the input file is correctly given. report.
 The full, exact name of the file must be used "my_file.txt".
                                                If your file has upper case letters, type it that way.
                                             2. The input file is first searched in the /inputs subfolder, THEN in the actual folder where the program is.
                                                If there is a file with the same /inputs without input, it may stop the program looking further.
                                                Files placed elswhere are not found at all.

     The program keeps asking me for         1.
 The species files must be in the codontables subfolder, named species.
 I keep saying human /             exactly as human.txt, mouse.txt, ecoli.txt.
 If the folder or mosue / ecoli.                             the file is renamed or moved, the program keeps asking for it.
                                                Move and name back everything or download it all again.
                                                Your own files must be given with the full name (file.txt).

     The program does not start.
 1. The program needs the python3 running environment.
-Some
-                                           computers come with it already, some computers may need to install it first. https://www.python.org/downloads/
+Some computers come with it already, some computers may need to install it first. https://www.python.org/downloads/
                                             2. Maybe the program was renamed on your computer.
 If someone renamed cdnsf.py to sor example codon.py, then you must use the name as it is now (codon.py).
 The rest remains the same.

-How do I know it does not have          1.
-Codon shuffler is open source program, you can even look a virus?                                   into the code yourself.
-Ask someone who can read it. :)

     I think I type everything correctly     1.
 Note that in command line the space separates the values. yet I get error message.                   do not use commas, or double space.
-Do not use file names
-                                           containing space (i.e. my file.txt).
+Do not use file names containing space (i.e. my file.txt).
 In such case the command line will try to take the "my" part as file.
                                             2. If in your country numbers use commas (like 1,5), use dot instead (1.5).
                                             3. Do not use non-english characters such as é or ł.

     A codon is not cut off at the           1.
 If you look at the codon usage table and see, for example, -co setting where it should be.            a codon usage of 0.10 meaning 10%, it is possible that Or the other way round.
 Codon shuffler has a value of 11% for it.
-The reson is
-                                           that often the values do not add up to 100% due to rounding errors.
+The reson is that often the values do not add up to 100% due to rounding errors.
 The program recalculates all values so it is now 100% It may result in some values to go up or down a little.
 Try a slightly different setting.

-5. MISC
+**5. MISC**

-CDNSF aka Codon Shuffler can be used free of charge under the licence of Creative Commons licence at the users own responsibility.
+Codon Shuffler can be used free of charge under the licence of Creative Commons licence at the users own responsibility.
-It can be used in for-profit organisations but cannot be sold on its own, modified or unmodified, alone or as a part of a package or paid service.
-This and all the legalese about the license is described here https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1
 The author does not take responsibility for any damage (incl. misinterpreted or misused biological data).
 The user always must ensure that the result fits their needs and any result shall be confirmed (such as translated back to the original peptide).

 The author welcomes any ideas to improve, add, change and it may or may not be implemented in the future.

-Please find me at https://www.linkedin.com/in/peterhorvath82/ Maybe there are other codes of mine at my github: https://github.com/CCNCAY/
+Please find me at https://www.linkedin.com/in/peterhorvath82/

+Maybe there are other codes of mine at my github: https://github.com/CCNCAY/